alvr/alvr.dev/content/en/cv/index.md

         startDate: 2017-03-17
         endDateText: present
         contents: |
           Docker image based on Alpine Linux for testing and compiling Android applications.
 Thanks to Alpine you can get a lighter and less heavy image than Debian/Ubuntu based images.
-The base image in Alpine is [244.02MB](https://hub.docker.com/r/alvrme/alpine-android-base/tags), while in Debian/Ubuntu it is 1.1GB.
-The final size of the latest Android 11 image is [487.78MB](https://hub.docker.com/r/alvrme/alpine-android/tags).
+The base images in Alpine JDK8 and JDK11 are 244.43MB and 331.21MB respectively.
+The final size of the latest Android 11 version is 488.65MB for JDK8 and 575.42MB for JDK11, while in Debian/Ubuntu they can exceed 2GB.

           There are several versions available: from Lollipop to Android 11.

-          It has 71,000+ downloads from [Docker](https://hub.docker.com/r/alvrme/alpine-android/) and 100+ stars in [GitHub](https://github.com/alvr/alpine-android).
+          It has 100,000+ downloads from [Docker](https://hub.docker.com/r/alvrme/alpine-android/) and 100+ stars in [GitHub](https://github.com/alvr/alpine-android).

       - title: Pressurizer
         titleLink: /en/projects/web/pressurizer/